Related Pages

 In these lessons, we will learn what are perfect cubes and how to calculate the cube root of a perfect cube.

-The cube root of a number is the value that when cubed gives the original number.
+The cube root of a number a is a value x such that:

 ∛ is the special symbol that means “cube root”.
 It is the radical symbol √ with a little